 I am Assistant Professor in the School of Sustainability at Arizona State University.
 I am an interdisciplinary sustainability and environmental scientist.
 My research interest lies at the intersection of environment and development.
 I have worked on topics that include land tenure and land use change, food security, pastoralist mobility and livelihoods, community-based natural resources management, dryland sustainability, and sustainable energy transition.
 My research includes both theoretical and empirical work, and I have carried out research in East Africa and Central Asia.
-My recent work has appeared in Science, Nature Food, World Development, Development and Change, among other journals.
+My recent work has appeared in Science, Nature Food, Landscape Ecology, Development and Change, among other journals.
 I hold a Ph.D. in Natural Resources and Environment from Cornell University.

 I am Editor-in-Chief of World Development, a multi-disciplinary monthly journal of development studies that seeks to explore ways of improving standards of living and human condition by examining potential solutions to problems such as poverty, unemployment, malnutrition, disease, gender and ethnic discrimination, and environmental degradation.